pushpay-labs/semantic-versioning-analyzer/README.md

 The command line options are as follows:

 ```
   -a, --assembly      Required.
 The built assembly to test.

   -o, --outputPath    The output file path for the report.
-Omitting this will
-                          display to the console.

-  -c, --configuration     The output file path for the report.
-Omitting this will
-                          display to the console.
+  -c, --config        Required.
+Path to the configuration file.

   --help              Display this help screen.

   --version           Display version information.
 ```

 The dotnet command for the tool is `analyze-semver`.
 For example,